Set Yourself Free — The Guide to Being a Good Enough Woman

 Not pile up all of her degrees and achievements, real estate and assets and climb, climb, climb that corporate ladder to prove everything to everyone…

-Only to wake up one day realizing that the clock is ticking and in fact now is going backwards and she needs to find a man asap and get that ovulation working for her and not against her.
+Only to wake up one day realizing that the clock is ticking and in fact now is going backward and she needs to find a man asap and get that ovulation working for her and not against her.

 Mistake #2: The expectations trap